 Hepatitis C Prevalence: The data reflect persons with a positive or indeterminate anti-Hepatitis C virus (HCV) test and positive HCV RNA test.

 Hepatitis C Mortality: The data reflect deaths among persons with acute viral hepatitis C or chronic viral hepatitis C as an underlying cause of death.
-The map title “Deaths related to Hepatitis C” has been used to encompass deaths of persons diagnosed with acute or chronic Hepatitis C.
+The map title “Deaths related to Hepatitis C” has been used to encompass deaths of persons diagnosed with acute or chronic Hepatitis C. Multiple single-year data are available from 2013-2017.

 Opioid Prescription Rate: The data reflect the number of opioid prescriptions dispensed in the U.S. per 100 persons.
 A prescription is considered a pharmaceutical dispensed initially or as a refill.